 As a fortified city and a retreat for Roman legionaries, it was called Barcino.
 Later, when “Santa Maria!” was the oath on every soldier’s and sailor’s lips, medieval Barcelona was a city ruled by the shipowners and merchants of Mare Nostrum.
 Over the years, it has also explored its modernist, worker, industrial and Olympic facets, and even as a forum of cultures, but through it all, Barcelona has always been one with the sea, the Mediterranean.

-In the meantime, we’ll visit the Roman defensive walls and the Temple of Augustus, Santa María del Mar church, Moll de la Fusta wharf by Manuel de Solà-Morales, Barceloneta Market by Josep Miàs, Casa de la Marina apartment building by Jose Antonio Coderch, Somorrostro beach in Barceloneta and, finally, the Barcelona skyline.
+All the while we’ll visit the Roman defensive walls and the Temple of Augustus, Santa María del Mar church, Moll de la Fusta wharf by Manuel de Solà-Morales, Barceloneta Market by Josep Miàs, Casa de la Marina apartment building by Jose Antonio Coderch, Somorrostro beach in Barceloneta and, finally, the Barcelona skyline.

-We will talk about defensive walls and extensions, ports and beaches, the cultured members of society, as well as some of the swine, and we’ll try to decide if Aristotle was right when he said that anyone living outside the city had to be either a god or a beast.
+We will talk about defensive walls and extensions, ports and beaches, the cultured members of high society, as well as some of the low lives that made a living along the port.
+We’ll try to decide if Aristotle was right when he said that anyone living outside the city had to be either a god or a beast.

 – The walk is for a small group of travelers.
 However, if you prefer a 100% private tour, please book it through BOOK NOW.